Updated on 9/7/2022

 If you’ve grown up in a dysfunctional household, doing the work on yourself is ultimately the best place to start tackling the trauma.
 Sometimes finding the right counsellor takes some time.
 If you’re looking to work on the issues brought about from dysfunctional family life, you should find a counsellor who specializes in family-focused therapy and cognitive work.

 If your family members are safe people to process with, share what you are learning with them.
 Depending on where you are with the members of your family, it might be helpful to share with them what you’re learning about through your therapy sessions.
 Of course, not all members will be open to hearing about it, so tread lightly.

 Identify unhealthy patterns from your family of origin

 Understanding detrimental patterns that have stemmed from your family life is essential to addressing the issues and how they impact your current life.
 This work can be done with a professional, whether through individual counselling or family counselling.

 Ask your current support system how they have seen these patterns play out

 Having a support system outside of your family can be incredibly helpful in addressing issues that might be hard to see for yourself.
 The people who love you unconditionally will help identify your patterns and how they impact your life and well-being

 Doing the work is one step towards change, but applying the work is where things really start to shift.
-Asking those close to you to hold you accountable when it comes to making changes can have a profound impact on your life, as well as the lives of those around you.
+Asking a close family member or friend to you to hold you accountable when it comes to making changes can have a profound impact on your life, as well as the lives of those around you.

 There are many variables that define a dysfunctional family.
 And if you come from a household that fits into this type of dynamic, know that this doesn’t have to define you.
-It’s possible to work through the emotional consequences and with a strong support system.
+It’s possible to work through emotional consequences.
+With a strong emotional support system you can establish healthy relationships, a positive family dynamic, and healthy boundaries.and with a strong support system.
 Speaking with a licensed online therapist can be a great first step toward getting you to a better place.